Supreme Court Justice Breyer has options as a retiree - NewsBreak

 Supreme Court Justice Breyer has options as a retiree

-WASHINGTON (AP) — Until last week when he swore in Justice Ketanji Brown Jackson, his successor on the Supreme Court, Justice Stephen Breyer had a rigorous, intellectually challenging job with the highest of stakes.
+WASHINGTON — Until last week when heswore in Justice Ketanji Brown Jackson, his successor on the Supreme Court, Justice Stephen Breyer had a rigorous, intellectually challenging job with the highest of stakes.
 Now the 83-year-old retiree has no briefs to read and no opinions to write.

 As a retired justice, Breyer can maintain an office at the Supreme Court if he wants to and also gets a clerk to help him.
 But like other retired justices he also gets to chart his own path based on his personality and interests.
 One example: Justice Sandra Day O’Connor, the court’s first female justice, in retirement founded a group that teaches students civics through computer games.